Penrhyn Castle Bangor

 You could also pick up the North Wales Path and follow the waymarked trail east to Aber Falls.
 The falls are one of the walking highlights of the area and well worth a visit.

 PostcodeLL57 4HT - Please note: Postcode may be approximate for some rural locations

 Penrhyn Castle Ordnance Survey Map - view and print off detailed OS map

 Penrhyn Castle Open Street Map - view and print off detailed map

 Penrhyn Castle OS Map - Mobile GPS OS Map with Location tracking

 Penrhyn Castle Open Street Map - Mobile GPS Map with Location tracking

 Further Information and Other Local Ideas

 The popular Lon Las Ogwen cycle route starts just to the east of Bangor at Porth Penrhyn.
-The off road trail will take you south through Snowdonia to the beautiful Llyn Ogwen, passing the fascinating Penrhyn Quarry at Bethesda on the way.
+The off road trail will take you south through Snowdonia to the beautiful Llyn Ogwen, passing the fascinating Penrhyn Quarry at Bethesda and the stunning glacial valley of Nant Ffrancon on the way.
 It runs mostly along old railway paths and the River Ogwen before finishing at the lake and waterfall.
 The route is also suitable for walkers.